umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Price-list/index.md

 ![Price List Backoffice](images/Price-List-Backoffice.png)

-The options of the Price List is as follows:
+The options of the Price List are as follows:

 - Column Width (This is mandatory because it decides how large the column containing the Price list is)